RzayevTaleh01/React-redux-toolkit-tutorial/Redux_Lesson/language-and-darkmode-change/README.md

-# Redux Toolkit Tutorial
+# Redux Toolkit Tutorial Tasks

-## Counter Example with React Redux Toolkit
+## The App for changing the language and theme of the page